JohnBlue-git/QRcode_Transfer_CSharp/README.md

 UserForm objects are the representation of the user side.

-Note: those .png placed in the repository would have more illustration.
+Note: Those .png placed in the repository would have more illustration.
+Note: ... have recorded how this application operates.

 # Platform
 VS2019